IC Markets vs Westpac, 2024 Update

 How Many Clients Do IC Markets and Westpac Have?

-Both IC Markets and Westpac are well known and trusted.
-It is really important to work with an online broker that is reputable and one of the easiest ways of establishing this is by knowing how many clients they already work with.
+Both IC Markets and Westpac are well established with their customer base.
+It is important to work with a broker you can trust and one of the most simple ways of establishing this is by knowing how many clients are using their services.

-Below you will find details of how many customers IC Markets and Westpac are active on their platform
+Below you will find details of how many users IC Markets and Westpac are active on their platform

 What Payment Methods Do IC Markets and Westpac Accept?